 Ally offers a 0.50% annual percentage yield (APY) on all balance tiers, as well as debit card and check access, unlimited deposits and ATM withdrawals, plus six additional withdrawals per statement cycle.
 Ally’s rate is variable and may change after you open your account.

 What’s the difference between money market accounts and other savings accounts?

 The difference between money market accounts and savings accounts boils down to rates and access.
 In general, deposit accounts that offer higher rates of return come with less flexible access, and vice versa.
 Of course, that’s not always the case, but it’s a pretty good rule of thumb.

-For example, you may get higher rates of return on a certificate of deposit (CD) compared to those you get with a money market account.
-But CDs usually require you to keep your money in the account for a certain amount of time, or term length, to avoid withdrawal penalties.
-You usually can’t add to your balance in a CD, either.
+For example, you may get a higher interest rate on a certificate of deposit (CD) compared to the interest rate you may get with a money market account.
+However, CDs usually require you to keep your money in the account for a certain amount of time to avoid withdrawal penalties.
+You typically can’t add to your balance when you hold a CD either.

 The bottom line is that money market accounts offer benefits beyond both traditional savings accounts and checking accounts.
 It’s a good idea to compare interest-based returns, fees and required minimum balances among several banks before you decide on the right money market deposit account for you.

 Still curious about money market accounts and other online banking topics?